Header image alt text

 EV charging jargon

-Up front, I’ll assume you know what Level 1 and Level 2 means.
+Up front, we’ll assume you know what Level 1 and Level 2 means.
 If not, click here for the basic background from Plug In America; it was written in 2011, at the beginning of this EV revolution, so it’s a little dated but also generally accurate.
 The US Dept. of Energy also offers a good introduction to EV charging levels.
 FYI, the official industry term for the charging cordset is “Electric Vehicle Supply Equipment” or EVSE.

 You charge at home, and generally don’t charge anywhere else